Treatments

 How to inject Wegovy

 If you’re wondering how to inject Wegovy, it’s much easier than you might think—even if you’re not keen on needles.
-Here’s our step-by-step guide:
+The Wegovy needle is small and designed for comfort, so here’s our step-by-step guide:

 Before you start, always read the patient information leaflet that comes with your medication.